Best Of

 Why did Mint shut down?

-Intuit shut down Mint in early 2024 to consolidate users into Credit Karma.
-Mint's ad-supported model was not profitable enough, and Intuit wanted to push users toward Credit Karma's financial product recommendation model.
-Mint's budgeting features were not carried over.
+Intuit shut down Mint in early 2024 to push users toward Credit Karma.
+Mint's ad-supported model wasn't profitable enough, and Intuit wanted people using Credit Karma's financial product recommendations instead.
+Mint's budgeting features didn't make the move.

 Can I export my Mint data to a new app?

-Mint offered data export before the shutdown deadline.
-If you exported CSV files, most apps (Monarch, YNAB, Clarity) can import transaction history.
-If you missed the export window, your historical data from Mint is likely lost — but reconnecting accounts to a new app will pull in recent transaction history.
+Mint offered CSV exports before the shutdown deadline.
+If you grabbed those files, most apps (Monarch, YNAB, Clarity) can import your transaction history.
+If you missed the window, that data is gone—but reconnecting your accounts to a new app will pull in recent transactions.

 Is there a free app that does everything Mint did?

-Not really.
-Empower is free and covers spending tracking and net worth, but lacks Mint's budgeting tools.
-Credit Karma (where Mint migrated) does not do budgeting at all.
-The reality is that quality budgeting apps cost money now — Mint's free model was subsidized by ads and was ultimately unsustainable.
+Honestly, no. Empower is free and covers spending tracking and net worth, but it's missing Mint's budgeting tools.
+Credit Karma doesn't do budgeting at all.
+The reality is that quality budgeting apps cost money now.
+Mint's free model was kept alive by ads, and it wasn't sustainable.

 Ready to Take Control of Your Finances?